 This is the best alternative to vanilla sugar because you can simply add a tiny pinch of vanilla powder to the amount of sugar required in your recipe to make your own vanilla sugar on the fly!

 Depending on your recipe, a fresh vanilla pod could be the perfect swap for you!
-Like vanilla powder, it’s not going to add extra liquid to a recipe so you can make your own vanilla sugar really quickly.
+Like vanilla powder, it’s not going to add extra liquid to a recipe, so it’s great for a variety of recipes.

-You’d want to carefully slice down the vanilla pod to extract the vanilla bean seeds inside.
+Be sure to carefully slice the vanilla pod to extract the vanilla bean seeds inside.
 Stir into 1/2 – 1 cup of sugar.

-Save the vanilla bean pod to make your own vanilla sugar!
+Tip: Save the vanilla bean pod to make your own vanilla sugar!
 Add it to a small jar of sugar and let it sit.
-Over time, the sugar will absorb all those delicious oils and you won’t ever have to research this question again. 🙂
+Over time, the sugar will absorb all those delicious oils, and you won’t ever have to research this question again. ????

 Try another infused sugar